LITUATUI/pushevs.com/content/posts/pedro/2024-07-02-byd-seagull-gets-5-seats.md

 The small BYD Seagull, or as it's known in South America, BYD Dolphin Mini, debuted with 4 seats, however in Colombia it now gets 5 seats instead.

 BYD Colombia's technical documents now show the BYD Dolphin Mini only available with 5 seats.
-However, we still don't know if the 4 and 5 seats versions will be sold side-by-side in other markets.
+However, we still don't know if the 4 and 5 seat versions will be sold side-by-side in other markets.

 Brazil will soon also get this 5 seat version - that has been long awaited by brazilian potential costumers.